westerleyy/NYU-CityDirectories-Project/readme.md

   2    Legacy + LSTM engines. **(default)**
   3    Default, based on what is available.

 Of these four options, the default `-oem` option appears to be the best.

+In other words, Tesseract's `psm` and `oem` options might not be suitable in solving the issue of columns being skipped.
+The deskew and image rotation might have solved the problem by aligning the starting point of each line.

 #### Current List of Hyperparameters